Aravind-Jalda/interview-prep/Prometheus/prometheus-scenario-q&a.md

 ## 1. Metrics are not showing in Prometheus.
 What will you check?

-- Target status in Prometheus UI
+- Target status in Prometheus UI..
 - Check scrape configuration
 - Verify exporter is running
 - Check network connectivity